 Even worse, it’s common for proxies – especially free proxies – to come with traffic limits.
 If you want 24/7 protection from monitoring, hackers, and malware, you might want to upgrade to a paid version.
 Better yet, you might want to opt for a VPN instead.

 Proxies are good enough for getting around firewalls and unblocking content.
 But they are not as much of a guarantee against monitoring by hackers or your internet service provider.
 It’s also far more likely that a free proxy could track some of your activities.
-A premium VPN, such as NordVPN has strict no-log policies.
+A premium VPN, such as ExpressVPN has strict no-log policies.
 One of our top picks is when looking at overall performance.